 Read more about Draper’s course: “Class Provides Music Therapy to Local Community”

 Skilled Vision & Latin American Indigeneity

 Skilled Vision & Latin American Indigeneity is being developed as a 400-level Spanish study abroad course that will teach students how to develop and apply skilled vision when approaching films on Indigenous cultures from Andean countries in Latin America.
 By using Indigenous films to train students to identify cinematographic and narrative patterns, discourses, and symbols specific to Indigenous cultures represented on screen, the students will undergo a rehabilitation of their vision, requiring them to strive to see the world through the perspective of Indigenous people.
 Students will travel to Peru, where they will apply skilled vision while serving an Indigenous audiovisual initiative.
-The course will be piloted in Spring 2019.

 Social Justice in Practice